meiLabHK-CodeRhythm/meiLabHK-CodeRhythm.github.io/README.md

 **)2**  ')' for loop end.
 1-4 for loop iteration.<br>

 **SCAN BOTH BRANCHES.
-CHANGE BRANCH SELECTION AFTER PLAYED** **SSCAT**  'SS' for switch start, CT for cat, HT for heart, TH for thunder, MN for moon, SN for sun, SR for star<br>
+CHANGE BRANCH SELECTION AFTER PLAYED** **SSCT**  'SS' for switch start, CT for cat, HT for heart, TH for thunder, MN for moon, SR for star<br>
 **SE**  'SE' for switch end.<br>xi
 **CTB**  Indicates the branch to play.

+To enable Debug mode, search for "debug" in index.js.